 The high standards set by Arkana College were reflected in our commitment to quality teaching and learning by providing activities for learners that stimulate, motivate, and challenge them.
-The school's curriculum is regularly reviewed and evaluated for today's changing world which encompasses our vision, values, and competencies.
-We were able to successfully transition and implement our K - 2 English and Mathematics programs to the new NSW syllabus whilst starting the same process to be ready for delivery for the Yr.
-3-Yr.
-6 English and Mathematics programs.
+The school's curriculum is regularly reviewed and evaluated for today's changing world, which encompasses our vision, values, and competencies.
+Our staff worked tirelessly to develop programs for the new Yr.
+3 - Yr.
+6 English and Mathematics NSW syllabus.
+Their work was acknowledged during a visit by NESA during the year who also commended our teaching/learning programs and what our students are completing in class.
+Our achievement in robotics was also formally acknowledged in the Australian parliament.
+This is all possible only with the collective efforts of our dedicated teachers and non-teaching staff.